 - The student must be in "good standing" status with Belmont.
 Any exception must be demonstrated to be an emergency or exceptional necessity and approved by the University Registrar.

 - A student may not take a course at another institution if that course (or its equivalency) is offered at Belmont and offered during the term of request.
 It should be noted that any exception to this is extremely rare.

 - Requests that exceed the above provisions must be of an unusual or emergency nature to be granted and approved by the university Provost.

-The senior residency provision does not apply to students participating in formal Belmont consortia, cross-town or credit articulation agreements; however, students in such approved programs should still complete a Senior Residency Waiver Form if they are taking courses elsewhere during the last 32 hours in order to properly notify the Registrar’s Office of attendance at another institution.
-Students enrolled in Belmont study abroad courses (any prefix _950 course) do not need to fill out a Senior Residency Waiver Form.
+The senior residency provision does not apply to students participating in formal Belmont consortia, cross-town or credit articulation agreements; however, students in such approved programs should still complete a Senior Residency Waiver if they are taking courses elsewhere during the last 32 hours in order to properly notify the Registrar’s Office of attendance at another institution.
+Students enrolled in Belmont study abroad courses (any prefix _950 course) do not need to fill out a Senior Residency Waiver.

 Students approved for Senior Residency or in a Study Abroad program in their final semester of study are responsible to ensure that official grades are received by the deadline for all graduating senior grades near the end of the term.
 Without grades, completion of degree requirements cannot be confirmed.
 Students not meeting degree requirements may not participate in graduation / commencement.